 On 12 November 2020 the Company announced it had settled its dispute with COFIDE.
-The summary of the settlement agreement is that the Company owes COFIDE US\$70 million in principal and US\$ 31.9 million of accrued interest (calculated to 10 November 2020) and COFIDE owes the Group US\$34.2 million in principal pursuant to the September 2019 Arbitration Award, plus interest from July 17, 2017 to the date of payment.
-The amounts due will be offset.
-The Company will pay the net balance to COFIDE within 36 months and COFIDE will withdraw its legal claim for annulment of the Arbitration Award.
-To guarantee the full repayment of the balance owed to COFIDE two Corporate Trust contracts will be subscribed, one over the Ollachea Project's mineral concessions and another over future cash flows from the same Project.
+The summary of the settlement agreement is that the Company owes COFIDE US\$70 million in principal and US\$ 31.9 million of accrued interest (calculated to 10 November 2020) and that COFIDE owes the Company US\$34.2 million in principal pursuant to the September 2019 Arbitration Award, plus interest from 17 July 2017 to 10 November 2020.
+The amounts due and receivable will be offset and the Company will pay the net balance to COFIDE within 36 months.
+To guarantee the full repayment of the balance owed to COFIDE, Corporate Trusts contracts will be assigned over the Ollachea Project's mineral concessions, the shares of the Peruvian subsidiary Compañía Minera Kuri Kullu S.A. and over future cash flows from the same Project.
+COFIDE will withdraw its legal claim for annulment of the Arbitration Award once the Trust contracts are registered at the public registry.